-The primary endpoint of the study was time to continence defined as 0-pad.
-Continence was assessed by a modified question added to the usual international prostate symptom index score: "How many pads per 24 hours on average did you use in the past month for urinary incontinence: 0, 1 security liner, 1 pad, 2 pads, 3 pads, 4 pads or more".
+The primary endpoint of the study was time to continence, defined as 0 pad use.
+Continence was assessed by a modified question added to the usual International Prostate Symptom Score (IPSS): "How many pads per 24 hours on average did you use in the past month for urinary incontinence: zero, one security liner, one pad, two pads, three pads, four pads or more?"
 We used a strict definition of PPI whereby patients were considered incontinent if they reported the use of a security liner or any number of pads per day.